Quick Links to Specific Year-End Tax Planning Strategies & Checklists:

 Retirement Accounts and RMDs –

-As noted above, the 2019 SECURE Act also allows for the withdrawals beginning in 2020 from IRA and/or 401(k)s retirement accounts for the purpose of paying adoption expenses(up to $5,000) exempt from the 10% early withdrawal penalty.
+Withdrawals are allowed from IRA and/or 401(k)s retirement accounts for the purpose of paying adoption expenses(up to $5,000) exempt from the 10% early withdrawal penalty.
 These withdrawals are still subject to income tax.

 Roth IRA Conversions –